 Just like overwatering, underwatering is a common newbie mistake.
 Ask any experienced grower and they will attest to the fact that all of us forget to water the crop from time to time.
 This is actually less of a problem than overwatering (to a point, the plants can’t go for more than a few days without at least a little water).

 But you should know yourself if the plants have been receiving too much or too little water.
 Underwatered plants are also a little more prone to nutrient deficiency issues, and the leaves can become quite brittle in some cases.
+If your plant’s leaves are wilting and the growing medium is totally dry, then this is an example of underwatering.

 Light stress